noop-inc/documentation/src/content/docs/tasks.md

 ---

-title: "Tasks"
+title: 'Tasks'
-description: ""
+description: ''
-slug: "tasks"
+slug: 'tasks'
-section: "components"
+section: 'components'
-layout: "../../layouts/Doc.astro"
+layout: '../../layouts/Doc.astro'
-pubDate: ""
+pubDate: ''
 order: 15
 ---

 Tasks are a type of Component for executing one-off or repeating and short-running processes.
 Tasks are defined in the Application Manifest (app.yml).
 Tasks can either run on a cron schedule, in response to deployment hooks (`BeforeTraffic` and `BeforeServices`), or by manual execution via the Console Stack page.